 Journey Into The Unknown

 Do not limit yourself to the boring, familiar cheeses, experiment, be bold.
 The increase in the popularity of cheese has seen the proliferation of specialist shops and cheese stalls at farmers markets.
 Visit them, taste their cheeses, manufacturers love to share their cheeses and will fully educate you as to how they are made and why they are so special.

-Whether you choose to start with sweet hampers or savoury hampers, think outside the box when putting your cheese platter together, add some grapes, figs, apple, walnuts.
+Whether you choose to start with sweet hampers or savoury hampers, think outside the box when putting your cheese platter together.
+Add some grapes, figs, apple, walnuts.
 Serve with some of the extra special crackers we have in our gourmet hampers and as an alternative buy some fresh sourdough bread and don’t forget good churn of butter to complement the cheese.
 Add a little tang and sweetness with fruit pastes, as well as a salty savoury kick with sliced meats, delicious pate, savoury nuts, olives, and sundried tomatoes.
 If you're making an entire grazing table for a picnic or family gathering, read our guide to creating the perfect grazing table for more tips.